Gilded tube-nosed bat

 The gilded tube-nosed bat (Murina rozendaali) is a species of vesper bat in the family Vespertilionidae.

 Distribution

 This species is native to South-East Asia.
-In particular, it inhabits Borneo and minor pockets of Peninsula Malaysia and southern Sumatra.
+In particular, it inhabits Borneo and minor pockets of Peninsular Malaysia and southern Sumatra.
 It has been recorded from the far south of Thailand, near the border with Malaysia, but it is unknown whether this population remains extant.